 Our vision is to be the leading organization in the nation that integrates health systems research with clinical practice and community programs.
 This vision comprises:

-- Partnerships with health care and community organizations dedicated to achieving a common vision of improved care through innovative interventions and rigorous evaluation
+- Partnerships with health care and community organizations dedicated to achieving a common vision of improved service delivery through innovative interventions and rigorous evaluation

-- Extensive and easily available data resources that support high-quality research and evidence-based decision making for health
+- Extensive and easily-available data resources that support both high-quality research and evidence-based decision making for health

 - An outstanding virtual environment that supports collaboration with colleagues across the nation

-For more information on the types of projects students can participate in, email Maureen Smith at email@example.com.
+For more information on the types of projects students can participate in, email Lauren Bednarz at firstname.lastname@example.org.